alleycatassetacquisitions/neoband_credential_generator/README.md

 This is a proof of concept for generating authentication tokens for Neobands.

 The repository takes a csv as input.
-The structur of the csv should look like this:
+The structure of the csv should look like this:

 | Sector  | Faction | Key A  | Key B |
 | ------------- | ------------- | ------------- | ------------- |